chocolatey-community/chocolatey-packages/automatic/waterfox/Readme.md

 # <img src="https://cdn.jsdelivr.net/gh/chocolatey-community/chocolatey-coreteampackages@2171e76d9468526e4e792d20ac6b68e1a8fdc93a/icons/waterfox.png" width="48" height="48"/> [waterfox](https://chocolatey.org/packages/waterfox)

-Use this version of Waterfox if you have your browser set up with various NPAPI plugins and bootstrap extensions that have not been updated as WebExtensions or for [Waterfox Current](https://chocolatey.org/packages/waterfox)
+Use this version of Waterfox if you want the latest and greatest the web has to offer, want to use all WebExtensions and a few bootstrap extensions.

 **How and why Waterfox is here...**
 Waterfox was started back in March 2011 by [Alex Kontos](https://github.com/MrAlex94), a 16 year old student.